Author Index

 Norbert Wiley

-Norbert Wiley is associate professor of sociology at the University of Illinois, Urbana.
-He is currently working on a book entitled Substantive Sociology.
+Norbert Wiley is an associate professor of sociology at the University of Illinois, Urbana.
+He is currently working on a book titled Substantive Sociology.

 Richard Wilkinson

-Richard Wilkinson is professor of social epidemiology at The University of Nottingham, UK.
+Richard Wilkinson is a professor of social epidemiology at the University of Nottingham in the UK.
 His research interests include health inequalities and the social determinants of health.
 His most recent book is The Impact of Inequality: How to Make Sick Societies Healthier (2005).

 Eric Willenz